Chilliwack: 19th century

 In the mid-nineteenth century, thousands of gold miners transited the area en route to the goldfields of the upper Fraser River.
 By the mid-1860s, settlers had established farms around Codville's Landing, Miller's Landing, Minto Landing, Sumas Landing, and Chilliwack Landing along the Fraser River.

 On April 26, 1873, the "Corporation of the Township of Chilliwhack" (note the variant spelling) became the third municipality incorporated by the Province of British Columbia.
 The town centre at the time was concentrated at Chilliwack Landing along the Fraser River.
 Steamboats were the main mode of transportation, carrying goods and passengers between Chilliwhack and New Westminster.
-After the construction of the Canadian Pacific Railway in 1885, many residents began to cross the Fraser River at Minto Landing to ride the train from Harrison Mills.
+After the construction of the Canadian Pacific Railway (CPR) in 1885, many residents began to cross the Fraser River at Minto Landing to ride the train from Harrison Mills.

 In 1881, with little room for expansion and the threat of floods constantly looming, the town centre was moved south to "Five Corners" at the junction of the New Westminster-Yale Wagon Road, Wellington Avenue and Young Road.
 This subdivision was initially named "Centreville", but later was renamed "Chilliwack", as it was more commonly referred to by locals in 1887.
 The area would experience catastrophic flooding in 1894, 1935, 1948 and 2021.

 On April 20, 1891, Richard Plunkett Cooke, George de Wolf, and Walter E. Graveley established the Chilliwhack Railway Company.